upbound/docs/content/providers/provider-terraform/_index.md

 ---
 title: "Provider Terraform"
 weight: 1
-description: Release notes for the AWS official provider
+description: Release notes for the Terraform official provider
 ---

 The below release notes are for the Upbound Terraform official provider.
 These